WhatAreWeDoingToday/WhatAreWeDoingToday/README.md

   * If the user is interested in the suggested activity, they can find out more information, such as the location, price, and description, by flipping over the "card"
   * If they aren't interested, they can keep shuffling through different suggestions or go back and change their interest categories.

-You can view _What Are We Doing Today_ by clicking [here](https://whatarewedoingtoday.github.io/WhatAreWeDoingToday/) or by cloning the repo and running 'npm install' > 'npm run start'
+You can view _What Are We Doing Today_ by clicking [here](https://whatarewedoingtoday.github.io/WhatAreWeDoingToday/) or locally by cloning the repo and running `npm install` > `npm run start`

 ## :computer: